smiffy6969/razor-naff/README.md

 ```

-Now we have the polyfills and NAFF bundle installed (or you can just add naff if you do not need binding and templating), we can use the pair together to build web components (you can swap webcomponentsjs with others if you wish, such as x-tags).
+Now we have the polyfills and NAFF bundle installed (or you can just add naff if you do not need binding and templating and not using any naff web components), we can use the pair together to build web components.

 ## Usage

-To use the NAFF library, it all starts with `naff`, which is the base name for razorNAFF.
+To use the razorNAFF library, it all starts with `naff`, which is the base object name for razorNAFF.
 We use this name to access NAFF functions...

 ```javascript